pensono/FuzzDotNet/README.md

 ## Fuzz Testing by Contract

-Contracts are useful tools for building software.
-The author of a CRUD service may want to test that after creating a resource, an identical model can be read back.
-The author may write a test like this:
+Contracts are useful tools for building software. he author of a CRUD service may want to test that after creating a resource, an identical model can be read back.
+To test this contract, the author may write a test like this:

 ```csharp
 [TestMethod]